NukingDragons/hacknum-opus/src/printnightmare.md

 ## Prerequisites

 Either a Windows server that doesn't have the patch released on July 1st, 2021, or must have some special registry keys added.
 Further, some form of SMB server and a custom compiled DLL is required to exploit this vulnerability.
+This exploit requires credentials to operate, even a low-privilege user may work.

 ## Setup